Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkobject.md

 ## Finding PlayerObjects

-To find a pPlayerObjects for a specific client ID, you can use the following methods:
+To find a PlayerObjects for a specific client ID, you can use the following methods:

 Within a NetworkBehaviour, you can check the local `NetworkManager.LocalClient` to get the local PlayerObjects: